 Effective natural resources management requires understanding people: how individuals, groups and institutions respond to change and how their actions enable or constrain management.
 For Alberta NAWMP, this means supporting science-based initiatives and research that helps us better understand the people we work with, to advance wetland, waterfowl and grassland conservation across the Prairie Parkland, Western Boreal of Alberta and throughout the PHJV.

 Each year the Alberta NAWMP Partnership seeks proposals for science projects that will enhance our vision, missions and goals and add capacity to the wetland and waterfowl knowledge base for Alberta NAWMP partners.
-We’ll be announcing our call for science funding applications soon.

 Learn more about some of the projects funded by the Alberta NAWMP Partnership.